canarybuilds/zulip/templates/zerver/help/communities-directory.md

-Feniks Chat plans to develop support for self-hosted Feniks Chat communities that have registered their servers with the [Feniks Chat mobile push notification service][push-notifications] to sign-up for the Zulip communities directory.
+Feniks Chat plans to develop support for self-hosted Feniks Chat communities that have registered their servers with the [Feniks Chat mobile push notification service][push-notifications] to sign-up for the Feniks Chat communities directory.

-Until that feature is developed, if you administer a self-hosted Zulip community and would like to be listed in the directory, please contact [Feniks Chat support](mailto:support@zulip.com).
+Until that feature is developed, if you administer a self-hosted Feniks Chat community and would like to be listed in the directory, please contact [Feniks Chat support](mailto:support@zulip.com).
 Changing the setting in your Feniks Chat organization will not send any information to the Feniks Chat project